sunbearc22/Revamp1804/README.md

 ## Motivation:

-Improving the look and feel of a freshly install of Ubuntu 18.04 system is definitely helpful.
-This "revamping" process can be time consuming.
-Revamping multiple systems (or user accounts) does become nightmarish.
+Improving the look and feel of a newly installed Ubuntu 18.04 system is definitely helpful.
+This "revamping" process is time consuming.
+Revamping multiple systems (or user accounts) is even more tedious.
 Furthermore, using Ubuntu 18.04 with it's default settings does have it's quirks.

 This program attempts to automates this revamping process to consistently give Ubuntu 18.04 a nice Sierra-light-ish desktop look and feel, with less of the built-in Ubuntu 18.04 quirks.